cpmech/gosl/README.md

 few sub-packages that use CGO.
 Also, some objects may need to be initialised before use.
 In this case, functions named `Init` have to be called.

-The directories corresponding to each package has a README.md file that should help with understanding the library.
+The directories corresponding to each package have a README.md file that should help with understanding the library.
 Also, there are links to `godoc.org` where all functions, structures, and variables are well explained.